zertico/apidoc/source/index.md

 Not implemented
 ```

-The manager can visualize all telephones by accessing a route described below.
+The manager can visualize all telephones by accessing the route below.

 Route: *`GET "/api/v1/manager/company-profile-telephones/:id"`*

 # Manager Company Profile Address

-When logged in, the manager can access information about his address, it allows him to create, update and show them.
+When logged in, the manager can access information about his on address.
+This access allows him to create, update and show them.

 ## Create